RealSelf/jquery-gatracker/README.md

 `data-gaevent-value` (optional) - the value to associate with the tracked event

 ### Virtual Pageview Options
 The following attributes may be used on any page element for which you would like to record a virtual pageview.
+See also [`_trackPageview`](https://developers.google.com/analytics/devguides/collection/gajs/methods/gaJSApiBasicConfiguration#_gat.GA_Tracker_._trackPageview) documentation.

 `data-gapageview` (required) - designates an element as trackable.
 A value may be specified for this attribute if you wish to overried the UI event on which the event should be recorded.
 Any bindable JQuery event may be used (e.g. `mouseover`, etc.)   default = 'click'

 `data-gapageview-url` (required/optional for anchor elements) - The pageview url to record.
 If the current page element is an anchor tag and this attribute is not specified, the value of `href` attribute of the anchor tag will be used.